xregistry/spec/schema/spec.md

 ### Schema Formats

-This section defines a set of common schema formats that MUST be used for the given formats, but applications MAY define extensions for other formats on their own.
+This section defines a set of common schema `format` values that MUST be used for the given formats, but applications MAY define extensions for other formats on their own.

 #### JSON Schema

-The [`format`](#format-schema-format) identifier for JSON Schema is `JsonSchema`.
+The [`format`](#format) identifier for JSON Schema is `JsonSchema`.

-When the `format` attribute is set to `JsonSchema`, the `schema` attribute of the `schemaversion` is a JSON object representing a JSON Schema document conformant with the declared version.
+When the `format` attribute is set to `JsonSchema`, the `schema` attribute of the schema Resource is a JSON object representing a JSON Schema document conformant with the declared version.

 A URI-reference, like